strblr/pegase/README.md

 | `$emit`     | `(children: any[]) => void`                                  | Semantic actions, visitors | In semantic actions, emits the given children.
 In visitors, replaces `node.$match.children` where `node` is the current node. |
 | `$node`     | `(label: string, fields: Record<string, any>): Node`         | Semantic actions, visitors | Creates a `Node` with the given label, fields, and the current match |
 | `$visit`    | `(node: Node, options?: Partial<ParseOptions>, visitor?: Visitor) => any` | Visitors                   | Applies the current visitor (or `visitor` if the third argument is provided) to `node` and returns the result.
 New parse options can be merged to the current ones. |

+## More

+### Ideas

+Here are some features that I strongly consider adding in future releases of Pegase.
+If they are listed here, it's mainly because I'm not so sure if they are relevant in real use cases, so I'll basically wait and see if there is enough demand before bloating the library with unused gadgets.
+If you're interested in one of these features, [please let me know on GitHub](https://github.com/ostrebler/pegase/issues).

+- **Cuts for repetitions**.
+The idea would be to have a cut operator, similar to `^`, but to break repetitions (like `a+`, `a*`, etc.).
+A sort of `break` statement for peg expressions.
+Peg repetitions are greedy by nature, but this might not always be what you want.
+- **Default values for captures**.
+The syntax would be something like `<id = 0>a`, `<id = ${expr}>a` (where `expr` is a JS expression), etc. The default value would be captured as `id` if `a`'s value is `undefined`.

+---

+### Bug report and discussion

+If you encounter a bug, or have a suggestion or a question, feel free to contact me via [the GitHub issue page](https://github.com/ostrebler/pegase/issues).